U.S. troops take on invisible enemy in Liberia Ebola mission

 Despite the epidemic, life on the streets of Monrovia carries on largely as normal, with markets still busy and shops and businesses open, although Johnson Sirleaf has used emergency powers to close schools and impose a night-time curfew.

 But signs of the battle being waged against the deadly disease are visible.
-By the blackened hulk of the unfinished Defence Ministry building in the Congo Town neighbourhood, a 300-bed ETU is quickly being erected by USAID and U.N. agencies.
+By the blackened hulk of the unfinished Defense Ministry building in the Congo Town neighborhood, a 300-bed ETU is quickly being erected by USAID and U.N. agencies.

 U.S. Ambassador Deborah Malac said huge progress had been made since July and August, when Liberian authorities were facing the epidemic alone.
 The United States has already set up two mobile laboratories to speed up the testing for Ebola.